OTTO Car Insurance Review: Consumer Reviews, Quotes (2023)

 • Is OTTO easy to use?

 OTTO’s platform is relatively straightforward.
 Users answer a handful of questions about their vehicle, driving history, and personal details in a brief questionnaire.
-However, finding a policy with OTTO isn’t as simple, with many user reviews mentioning they either didn’t receive car insurance quotes or were bombarded with calls after submitting their information.
+But finding a policy with OTTO isn’t as simple, with many user reviews mentioning they either didn’t receive car insurance quotes or were bombarded with calls after submitting their information.

 • Is OTTO free?